bartani/dusty-images-dataset/README.md

 # Dusty images dataset

-This database is a diverse collection of dusty images with different density captured in various environments by news agencies, social media users, and meteorological satellite imagery.
+This database is a diverse collection of dust images with different densities that have been captured in different environments by news agencies, social network users and meteorological satellite.